andre-salvati/databricks-template/README.md

 ## CI/CD pipeline

-This diagram illustrates the CI/CD pipeline for this project.
+The below diagram illustrates the CI/CD pipeline for this project.

 <br>